ggerganov/ggml/examples/mnist/README.md

 # MNIST Examples for GGML

 This directory contains simple examples of how to use GGML for training and inference using the [MNIST dataset](https://yann.lecun.com/exdb/mnist/).
+All commands listed in this README assume the working directory to be `examples/mnist`.
 Please note that training in GGML is a work-in-progress and not production ready.

 ## Obtaining the data